Azure/azure-sdk/docs/android/design.md

 per-operation basis.
 However, the methods by which these policies are implemented are protocol dependent.

-{% include requirement/MUST %} implement as many of the policies as possible on a per-connection and per-operation basis.
+{% include requirement/MUST id="android-proto-policies" %} implement as many of the policies as possible on a per-connection and per-operation basis.

 For example, MQTT over WebSockets provides the ability to add headers during the initiation of the WebSockets connection, so this is a good place to add authentication, telemetry, and distributed tracing policies.
 However, MQTT has no metadata (the equivalent of HTTP headers), so per-operation policies are not possible.
 AMQP, by contract, does have per-operation metadata.
 Unique request ID, and distributed tracing headers can be provided on a per-operation basis with AMQP.

-{% include requirement/MUST %} consult the [Architecture Board] on policy decisions for non-HTTP  protocols.
+{% include requirement/MUST id="android-proto-archboard" %} consult the [Architecture Board] on policy decisions for non-HTTP  protocols.
 Implementation of all policies is expected.
 If the protocol cannot support a policy, obtain an exception from the [Architecture Board].

-{% include requirement/MUST %} use the global configuration established in the Azure Core library to configure policies for non-HTTP protocols.
+{% include requirement/MUST id="android-proto-global-config" %} use the global configuration established in the Azure Core library to configure policies for non-HTTP protocols.
 Consumers don't necessarily know what protocol is used by the client library.
 They will expect the client library to honor global configuration that they have established for the entire Azure SDK.

 ## The Java API